ThiliniYA/TurnUpPortal2025/README.md

 # TurnUpPortal2025
 Learning automation.
-Learning automation testing with selenium and c#
+Learning automation testing with selenium and c#.
+Sucessfully loged in to the portal.git staus